 Soluling home Document home

-This tutorial shows how to localize your Delphi VCL application using Soluling.
+This tutorial shows how to localize your Delphi and C++Builder desktop applications (VCL and FireMonkey) using Soluling.

-Before you can start localizing your VCL application, you need to perform these two steps:
+Before you can start localizing your application, you need to perform these two steps:

 Once you have done the above steps, you can create a Soluling project file.